 Program Description

-Non-repayable contribution of up to $90K (75% of eligible expenses) for Canadian creative industry companies with little to no export experience to develop their international export capacity.
+Non-repayable contribution of up to $90K per fiscal year for Canadian creative industry companies to develop their international export capacity.
 Covers trade show attendance, market research, international business development missions, and building export networks.
+Funding from this stream plus all other levels of government cannot exceed 75% of the same eligible costs, so at least a quarter of the project must be funded from non-government sources.

 Eligibility Requirements